cedaro/better-internal-link-search/readme.txt

 A few simple modifiers have been included by default and should serve as examples for developers that want to create their own or change the syntax.
 Basic support is built in for Wikipedia, iTunes, Spotify, the WordPress plugin directory, the Codex, GitHub repositories, listing a user's GitHub Gists, and linking to author archive URLs.

-Type '-help' in the search field to view the available modifiers.
+Type `-help` in the search field to view the available modifiers.

 == Installation ==

 Installing Better Internal Link Search is just like installing most other plugins.
 [Check out the codex](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins) if you have any questions.

-== FAQ ==
+== Frequently Asked Questions ==

 = How do I know which shortcuts are available? =
-Type 'shortcuts' in the search field and all of your registered shortcuts will be listed.
+Type `shortcuts` in the search field and all of your registered shortcuts will be listed.

 = How do I know which modifiers are available? =
-Type '-' or '-help' in the search field and the search modifiers will be listed with their syntax and a brief description about what they do.
+Type `-` or `-help` in the search field and the search modifiers will be listed with their syntax and a brief description about what they do.

 == Screenshots ==